maryaed/portfolio/README.md

 # Marya DeVoto's Technical Writing Portfolio

 This repository contains samples of my work as a technical writer.
-I wrote the primary text in these documents with input from technical and product sources and from peer reviewers.
+I wrote all the text in these documents, with input from technical and product sources and from peer reviewers.
+In other words, they're not rewrites of documents contributed by other people, and no one else has contributed text.
 Where possible, they also reflect my own testing of product functionality.
-They're not rewrites of documents contributed by other people.

 Because most of this content was created in PDF format from HTML content published on corporate websites, formatting problems reflect CSS issues in the published content, rather than intentional formatting in the source.